Speaker, CM Rivera insist on jail closure

-City Council Speaker Adrienne Adams (D-Jamaica) and Carlina Rivera (D-Manhattan), chair of the Criminal Justice Committee, released a joint statement Thursday in response to concerns made by Mayor Adams about closing Rikers Island during a fireside chat at New York Law School in Manhattan Tuesday morning.
+City Council Speaker Adrienne Adams (D-Jamaica) and Member Carlina Rivera (D-Manhattan), chair of the Criminal Justice Committee, released a joint statement last Thursday in response to concerns voiced by Mayor Adams about closing Rikers Island.

+During a fireside chat at New York Law School in Manhattan last Tuesday, he said the plan to do so “was flawed from the beginning.”

-In the announcement, Adams and Rivera said that the 413-acre facility cultivated a culture of brutal violence and dysfunction, then emphasized that the city must adhere with plans to close Rikers Island by Aug.
+In their response, the councilwomen said the 413-acre facility cultivated a culture of brutal violence and dysfunction, then emphasized that the city must adhere to the 2019 law to close Rikers by Aug.
 31, 2027.

 The Office of the Mayor said via email that Adams will always follow the law.

-When first conceived, the closure of Rikers Island was estimated to be approximately $8 billion.
+When conceived, the closure of the facility was estimated to be approximately $8 billion.
 In October 2022, the Independent Commission on New York City Criminal Justice and Incarceration Reform said it would be closer to $10.2 billion due to inflation.

 “This is due to: necessary environmental remediation and landfill stabilization; the island’s isolation and single bridge on and off; and the presence of active jails, which would limit construction hours and require a staggered schedule to maintain sufficient capacity during construction,” according to the report.
 “In addition, the city would have to pay over $800 million to demolish the existing jails on Rikers.
 The city has already spent $500 million on design, demolition, project management, and site preparation for the new borough-based jails.”

-The commission also said that scrapping the shutdown plan and modernizing the facilities on Rikers instead would cost 15 percent more than the $10 billion price tag and take years longer.
-Smaller borough-based jails will save the city $2 billion in operating costs annually.
+The commission also said scrapping the shutdown plan and modernizing Rikers would cost 15 percent more than the $10 billion price tag and take years longer.
+Smaller borough-based jails will save the city $2 billion in operating costs annually, it said.

-The speaker and Rivera said that the city must make consistent investments in pretrial services, alternatives to incarceration, and re-entry services, while addressing unacceptable lengths of stay with the courts, district attorneys, and public defenders, in the joint statement.
+The city must make consistent investments in pretrial services, alternatives to incarceration and re-entry services, while addressing unacceptable lengths of stay with the courts, district attorneys and public defenders, said the councilwomen’s joint statement.

 The mayor also blamed the city’s courts for failing to process cases.
 Commissioner Louis Molina of the city’s Department of Correction said that he believes the jail population will hit 7,000 by 2024, reported the Queens Daily Eagle.
-The new jails are planned to have room for no more than 4,200 inmates.
+The new jails will have room for no more than 4,200 inmates, the mayor has said.

-Asked about the rising costs of the prison and the where the prisoners will be placed during the transitional period, a City official said it’s up to the mayor to address that issue.
+Asked about the rising costs of the jail and where the detainees will be placed during the transitional period, a City Council official said it’s up to the mayor to address.

 “We cannot allow Rikers to continue undermining public safety and must continue the necessary work of implementing a more effective approach to public safety,” continued the joint statement.
-“The record deaths and continued violence, which endangers both staff and detained individuals, reaffirms the Council’s 2019 decision to bring this shameful chapter in the city’s history to an end and only emphasizes the urgency we must act with moving forward.”
+“The record deaths and continued violence, which endangers both staff and detained individuals, reaffirms the Council’s ... decision to bring this shameful chapter in the city’s history to an end.”

 In response, the Office of the Mayor said that despite the challenges of Covid-19 and inflation, the administration is continuing to move forward with the borough-based jail projects by accelerating the timeline, managing costs and adding capacity to protect public safety.